 The telecommunications landscape is constantly changing, and with it, requirements for associated telecommunication/ICT security.
 In this cyber environment, threats and attacks to telecommunication/ICT are constantly evolving to be more sophisticated and more targeted and cause a complex range of problems to users, service providers, operators and networks.
 There is a strong need for developing cybersecurity frameworks and requirements – a set of recommendations including best practices to assist organizations in managing cybersecurity risks.

 Cybersecurity frameworks and requirements against threats and attacks consist of a set of components, which should consist of identifying, protecting, detecting, responding, and recovering.
-Countering cyber-attacks by technical means needs holistic requirements for: mitigating risks, detecting and responding early to incidents, and recovering from their affects; exchanging cybersecurity information such as Cybersecurity Information Exchange techniques (CYBEX) and Structured Threat Information eXpression (STIX) and securing protocols, infrastructures and applications which are used as an integral part of our daily communications.
+Countering cyber-attacks by technical means needs holistic requirements for: mitigating risks, detecting and responding early to incidents, and recovering from their affects; sharing cybersecurity information using methods such as Cybersecurity Information Exchange techniques (CYBEX) and Structured Threat Information Expression (STIE) and securing protocols, infrastructures and applications which are used as an integral part of our daily communications.

 Artificial intelligence and machine learning are being applied more broadly across industries and applications than ever before.
 Technical means enabled by artificial intelligence and machine learning should improve the quality and efficiency of the technical activities against threats and attacks.
-Managed security services (MSS) are services that have been outsourced to a service provider.
 There are two aspects of managed security services: technical, managerial.

-Cybersecurity information sharing using CYBEX (cybersecurity information exchange framework) techniques and cyber threats intelligence are essential to the protection of telecommunication /ICT infrastructure and to furthering cybersecurity for the telecommunication/ICT providers.
+The rise of new AI-driven applications and technologies has the potential to have great impacts on cybersecurity, in terms of new threats and new defence strategies.
+For instance, generative AI models that mime human language can be potential tools for massive attacks using social engineering techniques, as well as possible screenings of vulnerabilities through analysis of code and detection of bugs.
+On the other hand, AI can be used, e.g., to assist in tasks and decrease risks of breaches caused by human errors or to create or improve product design with cybersecurity focus.

 Cybersecurity technologies involve technical supports for managed security services, endpoint detection and response, intrusion prevention/detection, and identification of the source of attackers in order to protect services and personal information including Personally Identifiable Information (PII), and to provide information assurance (IA) among interacting entities.

+By prioritizing supply chain security including software, and addressing the security issues around AI (AI for security, security for AI) including consequence of a generative AI, organizations can strengthen their defenses and build a resilient security posture.

 In addition, the aggressive pace of cyber threats evolution requires a review of technical aspects to support cybersecurity procedures, technical policies and frameworks.
 There is a challenge to achieve a minimum level of harmonization since cybersecurity requires collaboration among all stakeholders.

 In the area of cybersecurity challenges, spam has also become a widespread problem causing potential loss of revenue to Internet service providers, telecommunication operators, mobile telecommunication operators and business users around the globe.
-Furthermore, spam creates problems of information and telecommunication network security while being used as a vehicle for phishing and spreading viruses, worms, spyware and other forms of malware, etc. Therefore, WTSA Resolution 52 instructed the relevant study groups to continue to support ongoing work, in particular in Study Group 17, related to countering spam and accelerate their work on spam in order to address existing and future threats within the remit and expertise of the ITU-T, as appropriate.
-In addition, it is instructed to continue collaboration with relevant organizations, in order to continue developing, as a matter of urgency, technical Recommendations with a view to exchanging best practices and disseminating information through joint workshops and training sessions, etc., and further instructs Study Group 17 to report regularly to the Telecommunication Standardization Advisory Group on the progress of this resolution.
+Furthermore, spam creates problems of information and telecommunication network security while being used as a vehicle for phishing and spreading viruses, worms, spyware and other forms of malware, etc. Therefore, WTSA Resolution 52 instructs the relevant study groups to continue to support ongoing work, in particular in Study Group 17, related to countering spam and accelerate their work on spam in order to address existing and future threats within the remit and expertise of the ITU-T, as appropriate.
+In addition, it instructs to continue collaboration with relevant organizations, in order to continue developing, as a matter of urgency, technical Recommendations with a view to exchanging best practices and disseminating information through joint workshops and training sessions, etc., and further instructs Study Group 17 to report regularly to the Telecommunication Standardization Advisory Group on the progress of this resolution.